1a1a11a/PyMimircache/docs/_build/html/_sources/index.rst.txt

 .. image::  images/example_heatmap.png
     :width: 48%

-An example of MRC plot and hit rate heatmap.
+An example of MRC plot and hit ratio heatmap.

 The User Guide